 Should you invest in a top-of-the-range awning?
 Beautiful products are obviously more attractive, more practical and more flexible, with detachable or removable fronts and the possibility of putting them on a balcony, for example.
 The fact remains that if you take good care of your awning, of any type, it can last 10 to 15 years, adds our interviewer.
 "It really depends on the exposure, the weather conditions, and the storage during the rest of the year.
 In fact, the fabric will eventually age, and the crystal will "cook" with UV light.
 But everything can be repaired, as long as you have a professional sewing machine, the prerogative of repairers, and the repair budget remains reasonable, hence the need for an estimate.
 "If the fabric can still withstand a double seam without tearing, you can very well change the bays or repair a panel, but be careful not to use adhesives that will create sticky deposits that are difficult to remove, or glue that will harden and risk causing a tear.

-The blind: more expensive but easier to install
+The side awning: more expensive but easier to install

-In recent years, awnings have lost market share to blinds, a product that is not short of ideas.
+In recent years, awnings have lost market share to side awnings, a product that is not short of ideas.
 More and more manufacturers are even offering blinds as factory options.

 Benefits of installing a blind